 Student Prefects cannot use force or any other coercion toward those who break the rules.
 They merely mark in their notebooks the name of those they have seen transgressing.
 If you are stopped by a Student Prefect or intimated “Halt!” you are obliged to stop and give him your name.
 Then you must go back to your room and wait at least a few minutes if you want to try to leave again.
 All students who are found during curfew will have to attend detention class the next day.

 Professors do not suffer detention, but if they are found in violation of curfew they will have to give a plausible excuse and return to their room.

 The mechanics of the curfew serve to make the typical midnight escape exciting.
 This does not mean that you have to stay in your room, but that you have to take some risks if you want to experience this thrill.

-> WARNING: This is a metatechnique, that is, a real rule of the larp; respect it and do not “cheat.”
-If a prefect stops you you MUST tell him your character’s name and go back to the room.
+WARNING: This is a metatechnique, that is, a real rule of the larp; respect it and do not “cheat.”
+If a prefect stops you you MUST tell them your character’s name and go back to your room.
 It is part of the fun to end up in detention!

-> Detention is a punishment given to any student who violates the Curfew or commits transgressions considered ‘minor’.
+Detention is a punishment given to any student who violates the Curfew or commits transgressions considered ‘minor’.
 Different punishments and even expulsion may be ordered for serious infractions of Campus Rules, but these are subject to the judgement of the Academic Senate.

 Detention, on the other hand, is administered by Professor Petkov, who in the morning receives a list of all those found in violation of the Curfew from the Student Prefects.
 During detention, students are required (by regulation) to obey the instructions of Prof. Petkov.

 The Detention class is a special class held by Professor Petkov or another professor designated by them, in which activities designed to re-educate the student will be offered.
 The activity program is entirely in the hands of the professor who runs the meeting.
 The meeting is held at 16.45, or any other suitable time, and lasts approximately 30 minutes.